oreillymedia/promptlab/README.md

 * After reading this text, the learner will be able to discuss the advantages and disadvantages of using a data cube in data warehouses.
 ```

+You can include an optional `--msg=<message>` option to provide a message that will be stored with the prompt.
+This field is both useful for providing context to other users of the database, as well as being something that you can use for searching for prompts later.

 You can list the content of prompts using the `prompts` command:

 ```